smu-iot20-g7/documentation/docs/src/journal/fsr-rfid.md

 ![diagram](../assets/architectureForRfidFSR.png)

 ## Overview
+Our solution is designed to be placed on respective hawker stalls and cleaner's trolley to track the number of trays that is being taken out from the stall and the number of tray cleared by the cleaners.
+The main objective of this solution is to make it portable and obstruction-free so it will not hinder hawkers' operations.
+We will be monitoring negative tray return rate by looking at number of tray return to the trolley, with this data we can do some manipulation and we are able to calculate the postive tray return rate.

 ### Tray Out
 To detect the tray out from the hawker stalls, we used the <b>Round Force Sensor</b> and <b>RFID Sensor</b> together with our RaspberryPi.
 We have strategically placed our sensors on a board which can detect when a tray is placed on it and when a tray is removed from it.